naftali100/revanced-builder/README.md

 ## NOTICE

+### UPDATE
+I'll be trying to take up the development but not sure till when I'll keep it updated since don't have much time.
+---

 ReVanced Builder is discontinued, and RVB v4 is postponed indefinitely.
 Thanks for everyone who has used ReVanced Builder before.
 I have made an another project, [TizenTube](https://github.com/reisxd/TizenTube).
 In short, TizenTube is a way to experience ad-free and sponsor-free YT experience on your Tizen TVs.

 ---